sbancuz/Appunti/MIPS.md

 	An instruction $j$ is dependent on a data produces by $i$

 - Name dependencies
 	Two instructions use the same memory location, these are the same as [[Parallelization#Data dependency]] when talking in general about parallelization.
 To resolve this problem, an easy fix would be to change the location where the data would be saved, like for example in another register.
-This specific action is called **register renaming**.
+This specific action is called [[Register renaming]].

 - Control dependencies
 	A control dependence determines the ordering of the instructions and it's preserved by both the program order and the fact that an hazard cannot be allowed to happen before a branch direction is not known